-- More broadly, the work is consulted for its discussion of entrepreneurship and competition.
-A distinguished group of students found Knight to be a stimulating and inspiring, though difficult, teacher.
-They remember him less for a particular economic doctrine, than for his devotion to intellectual inquiry.
-Stigler was one of only a few students who completed their dissertation under Knight's guidance. - 8 Minimum wage laws in the United States mandate that covered workers be paid no less than the government-specified minimum.
-The first federally mandated minimum wage in the United States took effect on 24 October 1938 (US Department of Labor 2004).
-Economists have frequently been opposed to minimum wages because the policy increases unemployment, especially among the poor. - 9 A story circulated at Chicago while I was a graduate student that the then-editor of the American Economic Review, George Borts, once bragged to Harry Johnson that he was amazed at the quantity of great research that passed through his hands.
-Johnson's reputed response was that if that was so, maybe Borts should occasionally publish some of it. - 10 In his paper with Friedland on the assertions of Berle and Means (Stigler and Friedland 1983), the authors provide another example that in many ways is complementary to the kinky demand curve case.
+- 9. A story circulated at Chicago while I was a graduate student that then-editor of the American Economic Review, George Borts, once bragged to Harry Johnson that he was amazed at the quantity of great research that passed through his hands.
+Johnson's reputed response was that if that was so, maybe Borts should occasionally publish some of it. - 10.
+In his paper with Friedland on the assertions of Berle and Means (1983), the authors provide another example that in many ways is complementary to the kinky demand curve case.
 In a tour de force of empirical analysis, Stigler and Friedland, using only data readily available at the time of Berle and Means, show that there is little evidence for Berle and Means' central message that broadly held corporations did not profit-maximize.
 Looking at the actual response of economists at the time, Stigler and Friedland find indifference at best, uncritical acceptance at worst.

 Although Stigler chastised other economists for not being sufficiently influenced by empirical evidence, he admitted that he himself had sometimes been influenced on important issues by factors besides empirical evidence.
-For instance, in Stigler's (1952) 'The Case against Big Business' in Fortune, he advocates an activist antitrust policy against big business on the grounds that big business is generally not competitive.
+For instance, in Stigler's "The Case against Big Business" in Fortune (1952) he advocates an activist antitrust policy against big business on the grounds that big business is generally not competitive.
 Later in his career, he had adopted a very different position.
 Was the change based exclusively on empirical evidence (as I had heard asserted by a fellow graduate student in my years at Chicago)?
-Stigler in his Memoirs (1988b: 100-3) recounts that in addition to empirical evidence (such as McGee's 1958 case study on Standard Oil), he was influenced by other factors, such as the arguments of Schumpeter's (1942) Capitalism, Socialism and Democracy, conversations with Aaron Director, and economic theory. - 11 'If I have a prejudice, it is that we commonly exaggerate the merits of originality in economics that we are unjust in conferring immortality upon the authors of absurd theories while we forget the fine, if not particularly original, work of others.
-But I do not propose that we do something about it' (Stigler 1965c: 15) Concerning Frank Knight, Stigler said: 'There was no element of gadgetry in his work, although gadgetry has a powerful fascination for clever and subtle minds' (Stigler 1973a: 519). - 12 Vicky Longawa, managing editor of the Journal of Political Economy (JPE), recalls that the practice started sometime after she began working at the JPE in 1979 (Longawa 2003).
+Stigler in his Memoirs (1988: 100-103) recounts that in addition to empirical evidence (such as McGee's 1958 case study on Standard Oil), he was influenced by other factors, such as the arguments of Schumpeter's Capitalism, Socialism and Democracy (1942), conversations with Aaron Director, and economic theory.

+- 11. "If I have a prejudice, it is that we commonly exaggerate the merits of originality in economics--that we are unjust in conferring immortality upon the authors of absurd theories while we forget the fine, if not particularly original, work of others.
+But I do not propose that we do something about it."
+(1965c: 15) Concerning Frank Knight, Stigler said: "There was no element of gadgetry in his work, although gadgetry has a powerful fascination for clever and subtle minds."
+(1973: 519) - 12.
+Vicky Longawa, managing editor of the Journal of Political Economy (JPE), recalls that the practice started sometime after she began working at the JPE in 1979 (Longawa 2003).
 She also reports that the practice continues, with a referee receiving \$75 if the report is returned within a month, \$40 if the report is returned from one month through three months, and no compensation after that.
 Becker (2004) recalls that Stigler believed the incentives had an effect, as evidenced by many more referee reports coming in just before the deadline.
-Becker believes that Stigler shared Becker's view that the 'the amounts were too small to expect a large effect.
-But I also seem to remember that he argued that it would shift attention to refereeing JPE papers rather than those from other journals that people had'.

-Hamermesh (1994) reports that, as of 1994, similar incentives were offered only by 'a scattering of economics journals'.
+Becker believes that Stigler shared Becker's view that the "the amounts were too small to expect a large effect.
+But I also seem to remember that he argued that it would shift attention to refereeing JPE papers rather than those from other journals that people had."
+Hamermesh reports (1994) that as of 1994, similar incentives were offered only by "a scattering of economics journals."
 In his anonymous sample of four general economics journals, and three specialized journals, only one of the seven provided monetary incentives for prompt refereeing.
 In his empirical analysis Hamermesh finds a modest effect of the incentives on the speed of refereeing.